 Digitize as much of the car-buying experience as possible

-Brands that embraced online sales years ago like Tesla and Carvana are doing well despite the recession, and the world’s leading automotive brands have taken notice.
+Brands that embraced online sales years ago like Tesla and Carvana are doing well despite the recession.
+Now the world’s leading automotive brands are taking notice.

-The lesson learned?—It’s time to digitize as much of the car buying process as possible.
+The lesson?—It’s time to digitize as much of the car buying process as possible.

-Sure, consumers will always value a test drive, but that doesn’t mean they’re interested in doing everything else (e.g. paperwork, financing, etc.) at the dealership.
-By migrating more of the sales process online, carmakers will not only be better positioned to move inventory during the COVID-19 crisis, but they’ll also be more successful in improving customer satisfaction overall.
+Sure, consumers value test drives, but that doesn’t mean they want to do everything (e.g. paperwork, financing, etc.) at the dealership.
+By migrating more of the sales process online, carmakers can move inventory during the COVID-19 crisis.
+They will also be more successful in improving customer satisfaction.

 In addition to being a long-term benefit, many industry executives like Mark Steawart, chief operating officer of North America for Fiat Chrysler Automotive, feel the rapid adoption of online selling tools will help reinvigorate the industry, and drive a “significant number of sales” in 2020.